-Rebate Period shall mean leak period where the leak is fixed within 30 calendar days after notification, or leak start to 30 days after notification if the leak is not fixed within 30 days of notification.
+Rebate Period shall mean the period from notification to where the leak is fixed within 30 calendar days after notification, or the period from first notification to a maximum of 30 days thereafter.

 Resident shall mean a property owner being supplied water by the council.